 Barry M. Goldwater Scholarship

-Provides up to $7,500 per year for educational expenses to sophomores and juniors in the science, engineering, and mathematics fields.
+The Barry M. Goldwater Scholarship provides up to $7,500 per year for educational expenses to sophomores and juniors in the science, engineering, and mathematics fields.
 Sophomore award winners receive two years of aid and juniors receive one year.
 Applicants should have a minimum GPA of 3.7 and be U.S. citizens or permanent residents.
 Most award winners have substantive, supervised undergraduate research experience.
 Candidates must be nominated by their college.
-APPLICATION INFORMATION: The online application will be available for student registration the first Tuesday after Labor Day.
+Students who are nominated who do not receive a scholarship but who show particular promise will be recognized with an Honorable Mention.
+Students who receive an Honorable Mention do not receive financial support.
+Application information: The online application will be available for student registration the first Tuesday in September.

-Presents a unique opportunity for students with exceptional academic records, who are among the first generation in their families to graduate college, to participate in a course of study at St. John’s College at the University of Cambridge.
+The Davies-Jackson Scholarship presents a unique opportunity for students with exceptional academic records, who are among the first generation in their families to graduate college, to participate in a course of study at St. John’s College at the University of Cambridge.
 Scholars are admitted as affiliated students and have the opportunity to take the more advanced parts of a Cambridge degree course and qualify for a Cambridge BA in two years instead of the usual three.
 Following the completion of their first year of study some Scholars have opted into a one year M. Phil program at the discretion of the Senior Tutor at St. John's.
-APPLICATION INFORMATION: Applications are accepted beginning September 1 and must be received by October 15, 2019.
-The successful candidate will be announced in January 2020.
+APPLICATION INFORMATION: Applications deadline: TBA.

-Science, Mathematics And Research for Transformation (SMART) Scholarship for Service Program
+Science, Mathematics and Reseach for Transformation (SMART) Scholarship for Serivce Program

 Department Of The Navy